Jonjiwjk/notes/topics/Vim.md

  - w : moves forwards one word
  - b : moves backwards one word

-A command can be executed with a number in front (es.
-2j) to execute that command multiple times at once File modification
+A motion can be executed with a number in front (es.
+7k) to execute that command multiple times at once.
+For exapmle, following our *Syntax*, i could input *d3j* and i would delete the line im currently on, plus the 3 below
+File modification
  - d
  - u